vlkv/java_metaspace_oom/README.md

 # java_metaspace_oom
-Minimal app for reproducing OOM Metaspace problem when there are plenty of free metaspace
+Minimal app for reproducing OOM Metaspace problem when there are plenty of free metaspace.

 ## How to compile and run